Find Affordable College Courses

 Salt Lake City, UT

-With a ranking of #6, Westminster College Utah did quite well on this year’s best schools for public health students working on their bachelor’s degree.
+Westminster College Utah did quite well in this year’s ranking of the best places for public health students to get a bachelor’s degree.
+It came in at #6 on the list.
 Located in the medium-sized city of Salt Lake City, Westminster College Salt Lake is a private not-for-profit school with a small student population.

 Read More…

-Brigham Young University - Provo ranked #7 on this year’s Best Public Health Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Located in the medium-sized city of Provo, BYU is a private not-for-profit college with a fairly large student population.
+Brigham Young University - Provo landed the #7 spot in the 2023 rankings for the best bachelor’s degree public health programs.
+Located in the midsize city of Provo, BYU is a private not-for-profit college with a very large student population.

 On average, public health graduates from BYU take out $12,556 in student loans while working on their Bachelor's Degree.

-Read full report on Public Health at Brigham Young University - Provo
+Full Public Health at Brigham Young University - Provo Report

-Brigham Young University - Idaho did quite well in this year’s ranking of the best places for public health students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the town of Rexburg, BYU - I is a private not-for-profit college with a fairly large student population.
+Brigham Young University - Idaho came in at #8 in this year’s edition of the Best Public Health Bachelor’s Degree Schools in the Rocky Mountains Region ranking.
+Located in the town of Rexburg, BYU - I is a private not-for-profit school with a fairly large student population.

 On average, public health graduates from BYU - I take out $15,230 in student loans while working on their Bachelor's Degree.